 McCain Foods Limited was founded in 1957 by brothers, Harrison and Wallace McCain, with the production facility opening in their hometown of Florenceville, New Brunswick, Canada.
 Since its humble beginnings, McCain Foods has become one of the world's largest manufacturers of frozen French fries and potato specialties.
 The business has grown significantly over the years, from 30 employees and global sales of CDN$150,000, to now employing more than 20,000 people with global sales of CDN$8.5 billion.

-We operate across six continents with 47 sites, working with farmers around the world and use over 6.5 million tonnes of potatoes every year.
+We operate across six continents with 47 sites (with the recent announcement to acquire Swinkels and Royaan via Van Geloven, this will take our total to 51), working with farmers around the world and use over 6.5 million tonnes of potatoes every year.

 McCain products can be found in thousands of restaurants and supermarket freezers in more than 160 countries - one in every three French fries in the world is a McCain fry.
 In addition to fries, McCain also produces other foods, including snacks, meals and vegetables for both the retail and foodservice industries.